Mathuzan/connect4solver/README.md

 ```

 ## Search algorithm
-AI algorithm solves the board to the very end.
+AI algorithm solves the board to the very end, while traversing the decision tree.
 It is based on minimax decision rule.
 While on 7x6 board there are `4,531,985,219,092` possible positions, some tricks were used to improve search algorithm performance:
 - Representing whole board as binary number,
 - Checking against winning condition using fast bitwise operators (eg. XOR with bitwise shift to find 4 consecutive pieces),